Live call analytics for your contact center with Amazon language AI services

 How did LCA transcribe and analyze your test phone calls?
 Let’s take a quick look at how it works.

-A Lambda function, the Call Event Stream Processor, fed by DynamoDB streams, processes and enriches call metadata and transcription segments.
+Another Lambda function, the Call Event Stream Processor, fed by DynamoDB streams, processes and enriches call metadata and transcription segments.
 The event processor function interfaces with AWS AppSync to persist changes (mutations) in DynamoDB and to send real-time updates to logged in web clients.

 The LCA web UI assets are hosted on Amazon S3 and served via CloudFront.
 Authentication is provided by Amazon Cognito.
 In demo mode, user identities are configured in an Amazon Cognito user pool.
 In a production setting, you would likely configure Amazon Cognito to integrate with your existing identity provider (IdP) so authorized users can log in with their corporate credentials.